Also, NOAA's Mountainair weather forecast

 Mountainair & Torrance County

 Torrance County website.
 Where I finally discovered how to obtain a county road map!

 Torrance County Code of the West.
 Read before you move here!
 And admire the familiar scene in their photo; it is indeed our own scenic windmill and old corral on Jumano Trail.

 Claunch-Pinto Soil & Water Conservation District.
 Ours, in short.
-Education, support, native seeds for sale.
+Education, support, native seeds for sale, grants for tree thinning.

 Mountainair Chamber of Commerce.
 Exactly what it says it is, and with some useful links of its own.

 Manzano Mountain Art Council.
 With information about concerts, classes, and the Sunflower Folk Art Festival, from the folks who put on the events.